Tackling problem gambling and debt

 Young people and gambling

-Harmful gambling among 11 to 16-year-olds is increasing and affects tens of thousands of young people.
+Harmful gambling among 11 to 16-year-olds affects tens of thousands of young people.

-Research by Cardiff University found that among 11 to 16-year-olds, the most popular forms of gambling are fruit machines, playing cards for money with friends and scratch cards.
+Research by Cardiff University found that among 11 to 16-year-olds, the most popular forms of gambling are arcades and playing cards for money with friends.

 Admitting your child is experiencing harm due to gambling can feel embarrassing or shameful.
 Don’t worry, there is dedicated help for families.